 Effective identity systems are a cornerstone element of a modern, functioning society.
 They help to establish trust between organizations and individuals to ensure products and services are delivered to the right person.
 A reliable identity system can mitigate the risk of fraud and effectively manage access to various levels of service.

 To fight against corruption and terrorist financing, organizations require identity systems to help meet compliance requirements, such as Know Your Customer (KYC) and Anti-Money Laundering (AML) rules.
-These requirements can’t be understated; identity rules are the front line in the fight against criminals, as bad actors try to hide who they are when moving laundered money.
+These requirements can’t be understated; identity rules are the front line in the fight against criminals, as bad actors try to hide who they are when laundering money.

 In this era of big data, there’s a lot of information collected on people and their digital activities.
 What set of data is most effective for building trust?
 Offers the most security?
 Protects personally identifiable information (PII)?
-Delivers effective levels of risk-mitigation?
+Delivers effective levels of risk mitigation?
 Ensures compliance?
 Provides a seamless onboarding experience?

 In Europe, eIDAS “seeks to enhance trust in electronic transactions in the internal market by providing a common foundation for secure electronic interaction between citizens, businesses and public authorities, thereby increasing the effectiveness of public and private online services, electronic business and electronic commerce in the Union.”

 eIDAS lists 77 objectives to build trust online and create a digital identity system that works across the EU.
 The regulation will apply to public services and requires member states to accept the electronic identity schemes of other member states.
 Creating a proper digital identity scheme is an arduous and complex task.
 For example, eIDAS stipulates 52 articles to reach the objectives.